ray-project/xgboost_ray/README.md

 -------------
 XGBoost uses a compute-optimized datastructure, the `DMatrix`, to hold training data.
-When converting a dataset to a `DMatrix`, XGBoost creates copies of the data and ends up holding a complete copy of the full data.
-Depending on the system, this matrix can be smaller or larger than the original dataset.
+When converting a dataset to a `DMatrix`, XGBoost creates intermediate copies and ends up holding a complete copy of the full data.
+The data will be converted into the local dataformat (on a 64 bit system these are 64 bit floats.)
+Depending on the system and original dataset dtype, this matrix can thus occupy more memory than the original dataset.

-The **peak memory usage** for CPU-based training is at least **3x** the dataset size plus about **300 KiB** of other resources, like operating system requirements and storing of intermediate results.
+The **peak memory usage** for CPU-based training is at least **3x** the dataset size (assuming dtype `float32` on a 64bit system) plus about **300,000 KiB** for other resources, like operating system requirements and storing of intermediate results.

-**Example**:
+**Example**
 - Machine type: AWS m5.xlarge (4 vCPUs, 16 GiB RAM)
 - Usable RAM: ~15,350,000 KiB
 - Dataset: 1,250,000 rows with 1024 features, dtype float32.